Dock Bubblers to Melt Away Your Winter Boating Woes

 - ¾ hp model keeps a 75-foot area ice-free

 Basically, the more square feet of area you need to keep ice-free, the more horsepower you need.

 Trusted Dock Bubbler Brands

-Kasco Marine is one of the leading manufacturers of submersible de-icers, who offer various ranges of horsepower (like referenced above).
-Each of Kasco’s de-icers also offers different power cord lengths to be sure you reach your energy source.
+Kasco Marine is one of the leading manufacturers of submersible de-icers that offer various ranges of horsepower (like referenced above).
+Each of Kasco's de-icers also offers different power cord lengths to be sure you reach your energy source.
 (Make sure to measure that too!)

 They also offer a Universal Dock Mount (check price on Amazon) for easy attachment.

 Here are a few that are perfect for docks.

 They call their dock bubblers Ice Eaters.
 One special feature of the Ice Eater is its use of eco-friendly dielectric lubricating fluid, which is biodegradable in nature.

 These Ice Eaters also come with a 3-year warranty, which is the best in the industry.
 Here are various models: ½ hp with 25-foot Cord (check price on Amazon) ¾ hp Ice Eater with 50-foot Cord (check price on Amazon) 1 hp Ice Eater with 100-foot Cord (check price on Amazon)

 As a Canadian manufacturer, Abrux's dock bubblers and de-icers are known for efficient performance and reliability.
 While they also build heavy-duty commercial de-icers, they offer us regular residential boaters options as well.